tbrd/flight-hogan/README.md

 ### Pre-compiled templates

-You can pass a hash of compiled templates as an option to the Hogan component
+You can pass a hash of compiled templates as an option to the Hogan component.
+You can generate compiled.js with [http://gruntjs.com/] and [https://github.com/vanetix/grunt-contrib-hogan].

 ```javascript
 var precompiledTemplates = require('/templates/compiled.js');